-Select OracleDefaultDomain in the Manage Enterprise Domains page.
+- Select OracleDefaultDomain in the Manage Enterprise Domains page.
 Click Configure.

-- 2. Click the Enterprise Roles tab. - 3.
+The Configure Domain page appears. - 2.
+Click the Enterprise Roles tab. - 3.
 Click Create to create a new enterprise role.

 The Create Enterprise Role page appears.

 4. Enter a name for the enterprise role in the Name field.
 Click Continue.